 Pricing and contracts.
 Pricing can be challenging, given the many options available.
 A straightforward plan without annual contracts or cancellation fees are the best.

 Added features.
-For additional costs, features like GPS tracking, fall detection, daily activity monitoring, daily check-in services, fitness tracking, medical monitoring, access to a live nurse or board-certified doctor, personal directory assistance, a caregiver smartphone app, and carbon monoxide detection can increase the value of the medical alert system.
+For additional costs, features like GPS tracking, fall detection, daily activity monitoring, daily check-in services, fitness tracking, medical monitoring, access to a live nurse or board-certified doctor, personal directory assistance, a caregiver smartphone app, and carbon monoxide detection can increase the value of the system.

 Which medical alert system is right for you?

 When selecting a medical alert system, start by assessing your current and future needs and abilities.
-The most valuable medical alert system offers reliable equipment, a clear pricing structure, and quick assistance.
+The most valuable system offers reliable equipment, a clear pricing structure, and quick assistance.
 Several factors to consider while evaluating medical alert systems include cost, service agreement, features, durability, and support availability.

 Should an emergency occur, a medical alert system is there to keep you safe and deliver peace of mind that you are safe and protected, with just the push of a button.